 He then turned off the TV.
 “I was worried about being handcuffed and led out of the shop in front of my customers,” Murray said.
 “It wouldn’t have looked good so I thought it was better to comply.
 It felt like a betrayal.
 They left the shop and told me they would continue to monitor if we were displaying inflammatory material.
 At no stage had they spoken to me like I was a law-abiding citizen trying to earn a living.
 I felt like a criminal.”

 The police said they received a complaint from a woman who said she was “deeply offended” by the verse on the screen.
 According to the UK’s Public Order Act of 1986, Section 29E makes it unlawful for any person who plays images or sounds that stir up hatred against homosexuals.
 However, the same ordinance says that ‘criticism of sexual conduct shall not be taken of itself to be threatening or intended to stir up hatred.’
 So again, on the face of it, the display of a Bible verse that discusses homosexuality being a sin, does not appear to be a violation.
+That such an innocuous crime could lead to this cafe owner appearing on arrest records (go here) seems ludicrous.

 The Christian Institute, a legal advocacy group for believers, is representing Mr. Murray.
 They believe the law in is on his side.
 The Institute’s spokesman, Mike Judge, stated: